-Salesforce Transit Centre in San Francisco is a one-of-a-kind transport and recreation complex located in one of America's most exciting cities.
+Salesforce Park and Transit Center in San Francisco is a one-of-a-kind transport and recreation complex located in one of America's most exciting cities.
 The jewel of this crown is Salesforce Park.
-This vast green space showcases how urban parks can be fully integrated within a city, provide ecological benefits, and maintain vibrant and nature-filled community spaces.
-Except produced the concept in collaboration with the team at Pelli Clarke & Partners, intending to change the way people connect and enhance the city's biodiversity, health, and sustainability.
+This vast green space on the 8th floor of a transit center showcases how inner city concrete jungles can be transformed to vibrant urban parks, fully integrated within a city, provide ecological benefits, and nature-filled community spaces.
+Except researched and created the concept for what became the largest ecosystem rooftop in the world for the client, architecture office Pelli Clarke & Partners.
+Today, Salesforce Park and Transit Center stands as a global example on how we can change the way we can transition city biodiversity, health, and sustainability.

 The redevelopment of the Transbay Transit Center (the name prior to and during construction) was put to tender through a global competition.
-At the time, was one of the largest architectural competitions ever held.
-On September 20th, 2007 the TJPA competition panel announced that Except's rooftop garden concept had won.
+At the time, it was one of the largest architectural competitions ever held.
+On September 20th, 2007 the TJPA competition panel announced that our rooftop park concept had won, together with Pelli Clarke & Partners' design for what is today's Salesforce tower building adjacent to the transit terminal and park.

 The park is 5.4 acres (2.2 hectares) in size and currently caters to approximately 1.1 million residents who live within half a mile radius, as well as hundreds of thousands of annual visitors from outside this area.